 Meet the Alumni: Class of 2015

 George is the Founder of Kynsho and the Strategy Director of ROCHAMEAU.
 He has collaborated with brand and digital agencies including Wolff Olins and AKQA.
 His work includes leading the strategic re-positioning of the MapQuest brand, developing a line extension for Starbucks and creating a strategic vision for the WindowsPhone.
-With over 10 years experience as a Brand and Digital Consultant, he has led the strategic re-positioning of brands, inspired designers and engineers to invent new offers ,and influenced how media buying agencies create compelling brand messaging.
+With over 10 years experience as a Brand and Digital Consultant, George has led the strategic re-positioning of brands, inspired designers and engineers to invent new offers, and influenced how media buying agencies create compelling brand messaging.
 Now he makes and advises companies how to create commercially and culturally relevant products, services and experiences.
 George holds a Bachelor’s degree from the McDonough School of Business at Georgetown University.

 Steve Hamilton is a designer, artist, filmmaker, and entrepreneur based in New York City.
 As founder of Spin Cycle Post he pioneered digital post-production workflows for independent feature films throughout the 1990’s and 2000’s collaborating on numerous projects with Filmmakers Ang Lee, Hal Hartley, Michael Almereyda and many others, visual artists Matthew Barney, Pierre Huyghe, and Mika Rottenberg, and Choreographers Trisha Brown and Cathy Weis.
 His own art work has been featured in New York at The New Museum, The Queens Museum of Art and Art-In-General, the Triangle Project Space in San Antonio, TX, and internationally at the Geneva Biennale.
 Hamilton’s design work inspires creative thinking and dialog using the lenses of future studies, speculative design, and experience design through workshops and conceptual design artifacts.
 Hamilton received his MFA in Design from the School of Visual Arts, Products of Design program and is principal and co-founder with Jocelyn Joson of Twelve Ton Rose, a creative design consultancy based in New York City.